Jiang Qing: Political activism

 During this period, Mao galvanised students and young workers as his paramilitary organisation the Red Guards to attack what he termed as revisionists in the party.
 Mao told them the revolution was in danger and that they must do all they could to stop the emergence of a privileged class in China.
 He argued this is what had happened in the Soviet Union under Khrushchev.
 With time, Jiang began playing an increasingly active political role in the movement.
 She took part in most important Party and government activities.
 Jiang took advantage of the Cultural Revolution to wreak vengeance on her personal enemies, including people who had slighted her during her acting career in the 1930s.
 She was supported by a radical coterie, dubbed, by Mao himself, the Gang of Four.
 She became a prominent member of the Central Cultural Revolution Group and a major player in Chinese politics from 1966 to 1976.

 1966–1969

-From 1962, Chairman Liu Shaoqi and his wife Wang Guangmei frequently appeared at diplomatic events, earning Wang the title of "First Lady," which reportedly made Jiang Qing jealous.
+From 1962, Chairman Liu Shaoqi and his wife Wang Guangmei frequently appeared at diplomatic events, earning Wang the title of "First Lady," which reportedly made Jiang jealous.
 Before Wang's overseas trips, Jiang advised her not to wear jewellery, claiming it looked better.
 However, upon seeing Wang on television wearing a necklace, Jiang criticised her for displaying "bourgeois style" in a talk with Red Guards.